adrinjalali/pipeline-docs/README.md

 ![Architecture mapped to code](http://pipeline.io/img/architecture-overview-mapped-to-code-768x563.png)

 Now I'm trying to figure out what _PipelineIO_ exactly is.
 I can think of the following items, some of which I guess are included in this project:
-- Scripts to create docker images for specific sub-systems, i.e. those boxes in the architecture diagram, such as Apache Spark, Apache Cassandra, Apache Flink, Kubernetes, etc.
+- Scripts to create docker images for specific sub-systems, i.e. those boxes in the architecture diagram, such as Apache Spark, Apache Cassandra, Apache Flink, etc.
 - Scripts to facilitate communication between those boxes in the diagram
-- Scripts to launch clusters with a specific purpose, such as _train_ cluster, _serve_ cluster, _storage_ cluster, etc.
+- Scripts to launch clusters/nodes with a specific purpose, such as _train_ cluster, _serve_ cluster, _storage_ cluster, etc.

 The [script](https://github.com/fluxcapacitor/pipeline/blob/master/jupyterhub.ml/notebooks/talks/StartupML/Jan-20-2017/SparkMLTensorflowAI-HybridCloud-ContinuousDeployment.ipynb) used in one of the talks, uses no library from _pipeline.io_ which in a sense is promising, meaning data scientist mostly won't have to worry about what they do.
 That script seems to deal with _pipeline.io_ when it comes to talking to some servers.
 But unfortunately I haven't been able to find pieces in the documentation pointing to what those servers are, how they handle load balancing, how to deploy them, etc.